Investment Area: Data to Support Risk Threshold Criteria |

 This project is designed to test and quantify the behavioral responses of the Cuvier’s beaked whale (Ziphius cavirostris) to Navy mid-frequency active sonar activities employing continuous active sonar signals using controlled exposure experiments off Cape Hatteras, North Carolina.

-3S4 - Effect of Continuous Active Sonar and Longer Duration Sonar Exposures (Project #LMR-64)
+3S4 - Effect of Continuous Active Sonar and Longer Duration Sonar Exposures (Project #LMR-64) ACTIVE

 Principal Investigator: Frans-Peter Lam